Can You Stain Over Wood Burning? Here’s The Truth!

 Plus, burning wood after staining increases wood flammability.

-Also, you need to make sure that burning wood after staining is against the law of some states of the united states.
+Also, you need to make sure that burning wood after staining is against the law of some states of the United States.

 Should I Sand After Wood Burning?